alishalawani/ChatRoom/README.md

 * [React Native Community hooks](https://github.com/react-native-community/hooks).
 * Working with audio.
 Check out this [react native community audio-toolkit](https://www.npmjs.com/package/@react-native-community/audio-toolkit).

+- There are a lot more react Native communities you will find out there!

 I started with this React Native tutorial by [Programming With Mosh](https://www.youtube.com/watch?v=0-S5a0eXPoc).